Italy–San Marino relations: Beginnings of the relationship

-In 1915 many San Marino volunteers participated in the First World War to ensure that Italy obtains Arbe, the Dalmatian island where San Marino was born deacon and for the irredentist ideas spread in the republic.
-In the same year the Italian Red Cross founded the San Marino section, which will participate in the First World War and then give rise to the San Marino Red Cross in 1949.
+In 1915 many San Marino volunteers participated in the First World War to ensure that Italy obtained Arbe, the then Austro-Hungarian island off the coast of Dalmatia where the founder and namesake of San Marino, Saint Marinus, was born.
+That same year, the Italian Red Cross founded the San Marino section, which participated in the First World War and then give rise to the San Marino Red Cross in 1949.

 San Marino and Fascist Italy

-In 1921 Italy sent the Carabinieri to San Marino for the establishment of the Gendarmerie.
+In 1921, Italy sent the Carabinieri to San Marino for the establishment of the Gendarmerie.
 After the advent of Mussolini they became a tool to prevent San Marino from becoming a refuge for Italian anti-fascists.
 The Carabinieri left San Marino only in 1936.

-Also in San Marino, thanks to the increasingly present Italian influence during Fascism, the Fascist Party of San Marino was founded in 1922, headed by Giuliano Gozi, which controlled public life in San Marino until the fall of the National Fascist Party in Italy.
+Also in San Marino, thanks to the increasingly present Italian influence during the reign of the Fascist regime, the Fascist Party of San Marino was founded in 1922, headed by Giuliano Gozi, which controlled public life in San Marino until the fall of the National Fascist Party in Italy.

 Thanks to an agreement with fascist Italy, after the treaty between San Marino and Italy signed in 1927, the Rimini-San Marino railway was built between 1927 and 1932, which was used by Mussolini to link the destinies of Italy and San Marino.

 With the fall of Mussolini on 25 July 1943, after only 3 days the San Marino Fascist Party of Giuliano Gozi was dissolved and the San Marino fascists were tried.

 During the Invasion of the Italian Peninsula (1943–1945)

 In January 1944 the fascists in San Marino, thanks to the support of Mussolini, founded the Republican Fascio of San Marino and took power until August of the same year.

 San Marino remained neutral during the war and hosted over 100,000 Italian refugees mainly from the Marche and Romagna.

-Mussolini himself assured the regent captains that San Marino would not be invaded.
+Mussolini himself assured the captains regent that San Marino would not be invaded.

-But it suffered the war in Italy with the allied bombing of San Marino where 63 San Marino died and with the advance of the allies in Northern Italy, where the Wehrmacht clashed with the British Gurkhas in the battle of Monte Pulito.
+But it suffered the war in Italy with the allied bombing of San Marino where 63 Sammarinese citizens died and with the advance of the allies in Northern Italy, where the Wehrmacht clashed with the British Gurkhas in the battle of Monte Pulito.